gabriel-jm/lithen-fns/docs/create-styled.md

-# Lithen Tag Functions - createStyled
+# Lithen Functions - createStyled

 `createStyled` is a helper function to create an element already bond to specific styles with the `&` symbol.
 Just like we did in the `html` or `el` tag functions with the `css` attribute.